lonkamikaze/bsda2/bsda_obj.md

 The init method is called by the constructor with all arguments apart from the first one, which is the variable the constructor stores the object reference in.
-It can also be called directly (e.g. after a call to the `reset()` method).
+It can also be called directly.

 The purpose of an init method is to initialise attributes during class creation.
-If the current class is derived from another class it might be a good idea to call the init method of the parent class.
-This is done by calling `$class.superInit()`.

 If the init method fails (returns a value > 0) the constructor immediately destroys the object.

-The cleanup method is called implicitly by the `delete()` and `reset()` methods.
-Unlike the init method it has all the possibilities of an ordinary method.
+The cleanup method is called implicitly by the `delete()` method.

-Both the `delete()` and `reset()` methods do not proceed if the cleanup method fails.
+The `delete()` method does not proceed if the cleanup method fails.

+The existence of a cleanup method prevents the creation of the  `copy()` and `serialise()` methods.